10 Best Self-Propelled Lawn Mowers of 2022 – Reviews & Top Picks

 Affordably priced mowers give you just those two choices.
 High-quality products are 3-in-1, which means you also get a third option with a rear or back discharge.
 We think they are worth the extra money to get the most out of your purchase.
 The choice of which direction is up to you.
 However, we like products that give you the option for either one.

 Wash-out ports are a must-have with self-propelled lawn mowers.
 They are openings on the top of the deck.
 Simply attach a hose and clean the blade and underside of your mower.
 It’ll keep it running more efficiently without a layer of grass clippings interfering with its operation.
 You’ll likely find that doing this maintenance will extend the life—and value—of your mower.

 After completing our reviews, two leaders stand out from the rest.
-The Greenworks M-210-SP Self-Propelled Mower is an excellent option that is both easy to operate and environmentally friendly.
+The Greenworks M-210-SP Self-Propelled Mower is an excellent option that is both easy to operate and environmentally friendly, and is our pick for the best self propelled lawn mower overall.
 The design is well done, with quick access to the business end of the mower.
 It has a decent running time for small to medium lawns.

 The Lawn-Boy 17732 Self Propelled Lawn Mower is an example of what we like to see from a manufacturer, with its two-part warranty.
 It speaks volumes about its quality, especially since it doesn’t take on conditions.
 It’s gas-powered which makes it inexpensive to use for buyers who prefer this type of product.

 Buying a self-propelled lawnmower is a no-brainer if you have a lawn with slopes or uneven patches.
 It takes some of the labor from you so that you may even enjoy mowing your lawn.
 Our product lineup revealed that the technology is improving and incorporating more user-friendly features.
 Of course, power is the deciding factor.
 It all depends on how the manufacturers leverage it to your advantage.